Adeyemi012/Employee-Stress-and-Health-Analysis/README.md

 1. To determine the distribution of stress severity among employees.
 2. To analyze heart rate patterns across different months.
 3. To examine the prevalence and impact of emotional and physical symptoms on employees.
-4. To explore the daily fluctuations of cortisol levels.
-5. To assess the relationship between stress duration and severity.
+4. To assess the relationship between stress duration and severity.
-6. To identify employees with elevated heart rates and poor sleep quality and the associated risk factors.
+5. To identify employees with elevated heart rates and poor sleep quality and the associated risk factors.

 ## Data Description
 ### Data Sources